developertogo/yacs-checkout/README.md

 # Installation Instructions

-Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/), and `bundler` if you don't have it already, as follows: `gem install bundle`
+Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/), and `bundler` if you don't have it already, as follows: `gem install bundle`.
+This code base is using Ruby v2.4.5

 ```
 git clone git://github.com/developertogo/yacs-checkout.git